 Our team at ARTPARK was selected as finalists to present Asha Robot and our work in the field of Humanoid Robots and Human-Robot Social Interaction.
 We ranked as runners-up in the Innovation in Response to COVID-19 category.

 Our team - Aham, was one of the 38 Teams from 16 Countries selected to participate in the Semi-Finals held in Miami, Florida.
 The challenge aims to create an avatar system that can transport human senses, actions and presence to a remote location in real-time using Robot Avatar Systems.
 We presented our social humanoid robot Asha which was Tele-operated to perform various tasks in the competition.

-Our team - RoboManipal, secured the 2nd position in the National Round of Advanced Category at the World Robotics Olympiad, 2018, for our Autonomous Tetris Solving Robot.
+Our team - RoboManipal, secured the 2nd position for our Autonomous Tetris Solving Robot at the National Round, World Robotics Olympiad - 2018.

 We ranked second at TechVriddhi’18 Zonal Rounds and were invited to attend the Finals at IIT Kharagpur Campus, where we achieved a near-perfect score on the autonomous robotics quiz breaking all previously set records.